vmware-archive/cf-gemfire-connector-examples/README.md

 application name: `spring-app`

-If you use spring, you can just Autowire ClientCache into your application.
+If you use Spring, you can just `Autowire` ClientCache into your application.

+## Spring Application with custom GemFire client configuration

+application name: `spring-app-client-config`

+If the ClientCache requires additional configuration then the Cache needs to be explictly created using a `ServiceConnectorConfig`.
+The application needs to create a `CacheClient` bean using the CloudFactory.